top of page

 Grief

-Grief is a type of pain which stands out from the others, as chasing it away may not be possible or desirable.
-It is perfectly natural, one would even argue that it is actually healthy, to experience a great deal of pain after losing a loved one, either human or animal.
+Grief is a type of pain which stands out from the others, as chasing it away may not be possible nor desirable.
+It is perfectly natural, one would even argue that it is actually healthy to experience a great deal of pain after losing a loved one, either human or animal.

 Bereavement.jpg

-Although, for obvious reasons, clients do not envisage that dealing with troublesome grief should constitute an opportunity for personal development, they frequently end up achieving real breakthroughs which have a significant impact on themselves and their relationship with others and the world, if not on the grief itself and their approach to death.
+Although, for obvious reasons, clients do not envisage that dealing with troublesome grief should constitute an opportunity for personal development, they frequently end up achieving real breakthroughs which have a significant impact on themselves and their relationship with others and the world, as well as on the grief itself and their approach to loss and death.

 bottom of page